oliviabrofors/to-do-list/README.md

 <img src ="images/login.png" width="300"/>

 **Add Tasks:** Tasks can be added by providing a title, description, and optional priority setting.
+Title is required.
 If the task is prioritized it will get a red border to highlight it's importance.

 **Task Management:** Task management includes marking tasks as done or deleting them.
 When a task is marked done it gets a green border and when a task gets deleted it erases from the task page and from the database.